fengsp/django-grpc-framework/docs/tutorial/index.rst

 Tutorial
 ========

-This part provides a basic introduction to working with Django gRPC framework.
+This part provides a basic introduction to work with Django gRPC framework.
+In this tutorial, we will create a simple blog rpc server.

 .. toctree::
    :maxdepth: 2

+   services